 What they can control is what intermediary bank they choose to use (hopefully one who will not charge the customer a fee at all or will charge RB if a fee must be charged) BUT we have to remember, (I am assuming you're in the States, luckychick), online gambling and gambling transactions are frowned upon here in the States.
 I assume that it could be a little bit tricky for online casinos to find honest processors or intermediary banks willing to handle the casinos' business.

-I hear you @Mben but RBC was not upfront about this to players, even when brought to their attention, they said it was my bank who charged the fee.
+I can't answer as to why they didn't tell players about the extra $20.
+Maybe saying it was the player's bank was a knee jerk answer until they did some investigating?I hear you @Mben but RBC was not upfront about this to players, even when brought to their attention, they said it was my bank who charged the fee.

 I happen to find this forum almost 2 months after this $20 additional fee was taken from my payout....only to learn that this was not an isolated with my account as I was told.
 It was very disappointing,

-I can't answer as to why they didn't tell players about the extra $20.
+@Mben I hear what you are saying but it is unprofessional to give a knee jerk response to a customer/player...RBC should be aware of what is happening with there processors because it is their job, not mine to point out.
+Especially since they received so many complaints about his from players too.I can't answer as to why they didn't tell players about the extra $20.
 Maybe saying it was the player's bank was a knee jerk answer until they did some investigating?

 2 months later was sufficient time to look into the matter and correct it.
 I do agree with that.

 So at this point, RB knows about the $20 fee, they have given a "workaround" so the player is not charged the $20 and now it's time for someone to withdrawal again and see if their "workaround" works.

 After all has been said and done, if another member tells us that their recent withdrawal got hit with the $20, then there is still a problem, but let's hope that this issue has been resolved.